-The underlying theme of The fDi Report 2018 – the annual assessment of crossborder investment based on the fDi Markets service from the Financial Times – is that greenfield foreign direct investment (FDI) weakened globally in 2017.
+The underlying theme of The fDi Report 2019 – the annual assessment of crossborder investment based on the fDi Markets service from the Financial Times – is that greenfield foreign direct investment (FDI) rebounded globally to growth in 2018.

 Key FDI trends spotted include: